AdobeDocs/experience-manager-64.en/help/communities/using/sync.md

    To debug:

     1. Disable the user synchronization:
-    1. On AEM Author instance, sign in with administrator privileges.
+    1. On AEM author instance, sign in with administrator privileges.
        2. Access the [Web Console](../../sites/deploying/using/configuring-osgi.md).
 For example, [http://localhost:4502/system/console/configMgr](http://localhost:4502/system/console/configMgr).
        3. Locate the configuration **Apache Sling Distribution Agent - Sync Agents Factory**.
-       4. Disable the **Enabled** checkbox.
+       4. Deselect the **Enabled** checkbox.
+       On disabling the user synchronization on author instance, (exporter and importer) endpoints are disabled and the author instance is static.
+The ** vlt ** packages are not pinged or fetched by the author.
+       Now if a user is created on publish instance, the ** vlt  **package is created in */var/sling/distribution/packages/  socialpubsync -  vlt /data* node.
+And if these packages are pushed by the author to another service.
+You can download and extract this data to check what all properties are pushed to other services.

-    1. Go to the first publisher, and create a user on the publisher.
+    1. Go to a publisher, and create a user on the publisher.
 As a result, events are created.
-    1. Check the order of logs, created on user creation.
+    1. Check the [order of logs](../../communities/using/sync.md#troubleshoot-sling-distribution-in-aem-communities), created on user creation.

-    1. Check whether a ** vlt  **package is created on **/var/sling/distribution/packages/socialpubsync-vlt/data**.
+    1. Check whether a **vlt **package is created on **/var/sling/distribution/packages/socialpubsync-vlt/data**.

-    1.
+    1. Now, enable the user synchronization on AEM author instance.
+    1. On publisher, change the exporter or importer endpoints in **Apache Sling Distribution Agent - Sync Agents Factory**.
+       We can download and extract package data to check what all properties are pushed to other publishers, and which data is lost.